ericsson-innovate/seed-app/README.md

 ## AT&T Drive Platform APIs

 This seedapp will connnect you to DEC, nSpan and nServices on localhost:4412 which is the default port for the message exchange.
-Follow the provided documentaion on the jump drive to install these services.
+Follow the provided documentation on the jump drive to install these services.

-Here is some simple plain JavaScript examples to get you started: [github.com/ericsson-innovate/drive-examples-2016](https://github.com/ericsson-innovate/drive-examples-2016)
+Here is some simple plain JavaScript examples to get you started with AT&T Drive APIs: [github.com/ericsson-innovate/drive-examples-2016](https://github.com/ericsson-innovate/drive-examples-2016)

 AT&T Drive API documentation is at: [developer.att.com/drive](https://developer.att.com/drive/in-vehicle-api-docs)